 The sacred animal of Perkʷū́nos is the bull, an animal of great power, rampant sexuality, and danger (For Perkunas, Gimbutas, 1973, 470.)
 Only Mars was offered a bull specified as fertile (Puhvel, 1978b, 360).
 The Umbrians sacrificed bull-calves to Mars Hodius (“The Bronze Tablets of Iguvium” I b 3; in Poultney, 1959, 162; Weiss, 2010, 248) and three bulls to Mars Grabovius (VI b 1, Weiss, 2010, 248, n.
 7).
 Poultney (1959), 251, had previously translated this as “three oxen.”)
 Cato (On Agriculture, 83) relates a ritual for the health of cattle directed towards Mars Silvanus.
 Bulls are also not the only animals sacrificed to Mars in Rome; in Cato’s famous suovotaurilia prayer (On Agriculture, 141), he is offered a calf, a lamb, and a pig (probably a piglet).)
 Procopius (De Bellico Gothico 3.14) tells us that bulls were sacrificed to the Slavic thunder god, and, indeed, bulls were sacrificed to St. Elias, his Christian replacement, into modern times (Polomé, 983, 546) (although Elsie, 2001, 84, says oxen).
 In Armenia, a black bull was associated with the thunder god (Petrosyan 2011, 346).
-The Slavs sacrificed bulls to their lightning god (Turčan, 2001, 110).
 Black bulls were also offered to the Lithuanian and Hittite thunder gods (Petrosyan, 2011, 347).
 A plaque from Thrace with a horseman similar to the three-headed one depicts a bull sacrifice (Schiltz, 1987, 298).
 Indra eats many buffaloes (Macdonell, 1897, 56), and may take the form of a red bull (Hillebrandt, 1980 (1929), 132).
 In sacrifices to him, the dakṣiṇā (the gift to the priest) was a bull (Hillebrandt, 1980 (1929), 132).
 In the triple sacrifice, the sautrāmaṇi, of a ram, a bull, and a buck, the bull is sacrificed to him (Mallory and Adams, 1997, 138).
 Parjanya is sometimes called a bull, who fertilizes the earth (RV 5.83.1; Macdonell, 1897, 83).
 The hoof beats of a running bull suggest thunder.
 One of the Proto-Indo-European words for "bull," *wisontos, means "the one who urinates."
 The combination of bellowing and urination brings to mind the god of thunderstorms.